Investors urge Novartis to exert 'moral influence' amid Greek probe

-ZURICH (Reuters) - Several Novartis (NOVN.S) shareholders urged the Swiss drugmaker to improve its oversight of staff on Friday, amid a widening inquiry into allegations that managers paid bribes to doctors and public officials in Greece.
+ZURICH (Reuters) - Several Novartis (NOVN.S) shareholders urged the Swiss drugamker on Friday to improve its oversight of staff, amid a widening probe into allegations that managers paid bribes to doctors and public officials in Greece.

-Greece’s parliament voted last week to investigate 10 politicians, in addition to an ongoing probe of the Basel-based company after a raid on its offices in Athens a year ago.
+Greece’s parliament voted last week to investigate 10 politicians in the case, in addition to an ongoing probe of the Basel-based company after a raid a year ago of its offices in Athens.

+Over the weekend, about 30 self-proclaimed Greek anarchists threw paint and smashed windows at the entrance of the Athens headquarters.
+The Rouvikonas group said the attack was linked to the bribery probe.

 “I think the Greek thing will be the swamp that keeps on giving,” Moran said at the company’s annual shareholder meeting.